Awhina Tangen-Wainohu

-Awhina Tangen-Wainohu (born 16 December 1997) is a New Zealand rugby union player.
-She plays for New Zealand at international level and was a member of their 2021 Rugby World Cup champion squad.
-She also plays for Chiefs Manawa in the Super Rugby Aupiki competition and represents Waikato provincially.
+Awhina Tangen-Wainohu (born 16 December 1997) is a retired New Zealand rugby union player.
+She represented New Zealand at international level and was a member of their 2021 Rugby World Cup champion squad.
+She played for Chiefs Manawa and Blues Women in the Super Rugby Aupiki competition and for Hawke's Bay and Waikato in the Farah Palmer Cup.

 Rugby career

 2021

 Tangen-Wainohu was named in the Chiefs team that played the Blues women in the first-ever women's super rugby match at Eden Park on 1 May 2021.
 She was later selected for the Chiefs Manawa squad for the inaugural 2022 Super Rugby Aupiki season.

 2022

 On August, Tangen-Wainohu was named in the Black Ferns squad for the Laurie O’Reilly Cup Test series.
 She made her international debut for New Zealand on 20 August against Australia at the Orangetheory Stadium in Christchurch.

 Tangen-Wainohu was also selected for the 32-player squad to the delayed 2021 Rugby World Cup.
 She scored her first try against the Wallaroos in the opening match of the World Cup.